SCR1P7K1DD13/screenbuddy/README.md

 ## Install Screenbuddy
-Scrrenbuddy is designed specifically for windows hosts, it requires latest vaersion of 64-bit python and pip installed in your system.
+Screenbuddy is designed specifically for windows hosts, it requires latest vaersion of 64-bit python and pip installed in your system.
 Run the following command to install the latest version -

 ```
  https://github.com/SCR1P7K1DD13/screenbuddy.git